ISISNeutronMuon/MDANSE/Doc/pages/gui.rst

 Further, existing units can be deleted from the Units Editor window.
-To do this, the unit to be deleted has to be selected by clicking on it, and then the ‘Delete' button has to be clicked.
+To do this, the unit to be deleted has to be selected by clicking on it, and then the 'Delete' button has to be clicked.
 This will show a prompt for confirmation, and once that is accepted, the unit will be removed, though the change has to be saved by clicking on either the OK or Cancel button.